streamreasoning/RSP-QL/Semantics.md

 There can be multiple graphs with the same timestamp.

+TODO: Identify a vocabulary of terms for the predicate `p`.

 ### RDF Stream
 An *RDF stream* `S` is an unbounded sequence of timestamped triples in non-decreasing time order: